supercollider/example-plugins/README.md

 example-plugins/01a-BoringMixer/build/$ cmake -DSUPERNOVA=ON ..
 ```

 Again, all these flags are persistent, and you only need to run them once.
+If something is messed up, you can trash the `build/` directory and start again.

 ### Step 4: Build it!

-After that, simply build using `make`:
+After that, make sure you're in the build directory, and call `make`:

 ```shell
 example-plugins/01a-BoringMixer/build/$ make